Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 <h2>Deployment and Configuration Steps</h2>

 <h2>Step 1: Create an Azure account</h2>
 Go the the official Azure website and create and set up an Azure account your credit card Azure will automatically create a subscription for you.

-So now we have created our Tenant and at least one Subscription was create
+So now we have created our Tenant and at least one Subscription.

 </p>
 <br />